hessamarbab/x9/README.md

 # x9 — Reflected XSS automation

 Automation tool to generate URL payloads for **reflected XSS** testing and send HTTP requests (GET/POST/both).
-Intended for security testing on systems you own or have explicit permission to test. **Do not** use against targets without authorization.
+Intended for security testing.

+**Do not** use against targets without authorization.

 ---